The following rules apply to the annual Delaware Sport Fishing tournament, including the Youth Division.Live Release Awards.

 Call 302-735-2960 for tournament information.
 Call 800-523-3336 on weekends or holidays to coordinate state record verification.

 A list of eligible species and minimum lengths can be found in the Delaware Fishing Guide or on-line.
 Applications for Live Release Awards may be picked up at any Sport Fishing Tournament Weigh Station.
 They are also available on-line.

 To qualify, an angler must follow the general rules of the Sport Fishing Tournament, as well as the following:

-The eligible species must meet the minimum qualifying length as measured from the tip of the jaw to the tip of the tail (straight line measurement with mouth closed) and this measurement must be verified by a witness.
+The eligible species must meet the minimum qualifying length.
+Measurements vary by type of fish and must be verified by a witness.